Where passion meets precision

 The beauty of VCU’s campus is that it’s embedded in the city of Richmond.
 Walk just a few blocks in any direction from class and one finds neighborhoods with their own unique populations, needs and attractions, as well as a menu of agencies to serve those needs.
 What better way, and in what better place, for students to embrace and fully immerse themselves in the grassroots of social work practice?

-Check out our prospective student calendar for upcoming events where you can learn more about our program or fill out our inquiry form to receive information and event invites tailored specifically for you.
+Check out our prospective student calendar for upcoming events where you can learn more about our program or contact the Office of Student Success at firstname.lastname@example.org to receive program information and invites to school events.

 Students interested in the B.S.W. degree must apply for general admission to VCU and may declare social work as their major at that time, which will classify them as lower-level social work students and signify that they are completing the required general education preprofessional curriculum classes.
 Upon completion of preprofessional requirements and reaching junior standing, students can register for courses in the major.